rishi23root/resume-curator/readme.md

 ---
 ## To Running the Project
-1. edit and download template form the - https://e-resume.vercel.app/builder or just update the existing one
+1. edit the existing `tempalte.json`
 2. and save it in the same folder as the script
 3. follow setup instructions
 4. execute the script `python3 main.py`